 Iranians have a Sofreh for their weddings and celebrations and there is a Haft Seen (seven s’s) Sofreh for Nowruz as well.
 All the items on the table are chosen because they bring good luck and prosperity to all the family members.

 Senjed (fruit of the oleaster tree), symbolizes love.

 Sib (apple) is the symbol of health and beauty.

 Sabzeh (sprouted wheat grass) is a symbol of birth and development.

 Samanu (a sweat pudding made from wheat) symbolizes wealth and fertility.

 Somaq (a Persian berry) symbolizes the color of sunrise.

 Some people put coins (Sekeh in Farsi) for future prosperity.
 The holly book, Qoran or Bible is on the table accompanied by a copy of Rumi’s, Hafez, or Shahnameh (The Epic of Persian Kings).

-On the New Year people visit their friends and families and get ready for guests to come over.
-Greeting is by kissing one another on the cheek in gratitude and saying “Noruz Mobarak!”
+On the New Year, people visit their friends and families and get ready for guests to come over.
+The greeting is by kissing one another on the cheek in gratitude and saying “Noruz Mobarak!”

-Noruz celebration lasts for 13 days and to escape the unluckiness of the 13th day, everyone go out in a park or garden to a have a picnic.
-On this day like the April Fools’ Day people play practical jokes and spread hoaxes.
+Noruz celebration lasts for 13 days and to escape the unluckiness of the 13th day, everyone goes out in a park or garden to have a picnic.
+On this day like the April Fools’ Day, people play practical jokes and spread hoaxes.